sasknot/custom-form/README.md

 * Build apply masks funcion (the ideia is to be reusable);
 * Document AJAX request variables on ajaxForm type;
 * Separate the validation if's for better debugging;
+* Define a regular container for form fields (that can be modified via parameters);